-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, sudden unexplained death is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting sudden unexplained death with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 5 January 2021 concerning sudden unexplained death in accordance with section 196G of the VEA.
+The investigation involved an
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'sudden unexplained death' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - new factor in subsection 9(1) concerning experiencing a major, stressful event that causes an intense emotional or psychological response; - revising the factor in subsection 9(2) concerning undertaking a bout of intense physical activity; - revising the factor in subsection 9(3) concerning receiving a blow to the chest, by the inclusion of a note; - revising the factor in subsection 9(4) concerning having a BMI of 35 or greater, by the inclusion of a note; - new factor in subsection 9(7) concerning having hypertension; - revising the factor in subsection 9(9) concerning taking a drug that prolongs the corrected OT interval; - revising the factor in subsection 9(10) concerning taking cocaine; - deleting the factor concerning experiencing a direct threat to the person's life that would evoke feelings of substantial distress, anger or fear in that person, as this is now covered by the factor in subsection 9(1) concerning experiencing a major, stressful event that causes an intense emotional or psychological response; - deleting the factor concerning being treated with a non-potassium-sparing diuretic, as this is now covered by the factor in subsection 9(9) concerning taking a drug that prolongs the corrected QT interval; - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'blow to the chest', 'BMI' and 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'a direct threat to the person's life' and 'a non-potassium-sparing diuretic'.
+- examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'sudden unexplained death' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - new factor in subsection 9(1) concerning experiencing a major, stressful event that causes an intense emotional or psychological response; - revising the factor in subsection 9(2) concerning undertaking a bout of intense physical activity; - revising the factor in subsection 9(3) concerning receiving a blow to the chest, by the inclusion of a note; - revising the factor in subsection 9(4) concerning having a BMI of 35 or greater, by the inclusion of a note; - revising the factor in subsection 9(9) concerning taking a drug that prolongs the corrected QT interval; - new factor in subsection 9(10) concerning taking a drug from the specified list of drugs; - deleting the factor concerning experiencing a direct threat to the person's life that would evoke feelings of substantial distress, anger or fear in that person, as this is now covered by the factor in subsection 9(1) concerning experiencing a major, stressful event that causes an intense emotional or psychological response; - deleting the factor concerning being treated with a non-potassium-sparing diuretic, as this is now covered by the factor in subsection 9(9) concerning taking a drug that prolongs the corrected QT interval; - deleting the factors concerning using cocaine and concerning using methamphetamine or 3,4-methylenedioxymethamphetamine, as these are now covered by the factor in subsection 9(10) concerning taking a drug from the specified list of drugs; - new definitions of 'MRCA', 'specified list of drugs' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'blow to the chest', 'BMI' and 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'a direct threat to the person's life' and 'a nonpotassium-sparing diuretic'.